 In accordance with Article 4 of the Regulation Registration and Tuition Fee (2013/2014), students who want to register for a specific bachelor's program at a later moment than the official start of the academic year or the start of the program in question, have to get permission of the Executive Board of Tilburg University.
-As part of the decision process the Board will request of the School or the examining board to hand a written declaration that registration at this stage does not come across any didactic objections.
-The School or the examining board that finds that the student cannot fit in anymore into the program at that point, has to be give reasons for this in writing.
+As part of the decision process the Board will request of the School or the examination board to hand a written declaration that registration at this stage does not come across any didactic objections.
+The School or the examination board that finds that the student cannot fit in anymore into the program at that point, has to be give reasons for this in writing.
 Within a period of six weeks a written objection can be submitted against a dismissive decision at the Examination Appeals Board.

-CHAPTER 7 OPTIONAL SUBJECTS
+CHAPTER 7 OPTIONAL COURSES

-Article 7.1 Optional Subjects
+Article 7.1 Optional Courses

-- 1. Insofar as a bachelor's program contains a free optional subject, as a rule no prior permission of the examining board is required in order to take a free optional subject into one's examination program. - 2.
-Prior permission of the examining board is required if one wants to take a free optional subject that is being offered by a foreign university. - 3.
-A free optional subject can by no means consist of a part of the propaedeutic phase or of the first year of any university or higher educational program.
-The Examination Board can exempt form this at the request of the student, if the specific course is closely connected to the bachelor's program of the student in question. - 4.
-By no means can a free optional subject belong to a master's program. - 5.
-A department responsible for a bachelor's program may provide a list of recommended courses of which a student can choose freely. - 6.
-At request, optional subjects that do not belong to the compulsory program can be registered on the bachelor's certificate.
+- 1. Insofar as a bachelor's program contains a free optional course, as a rule no prior permission of the examination board is required in order to take a free optional course into one's examination program. - 2.
+Prior permission of the examination board is required if one wants to take a free optional course that is being offered by a foreign university. - 3.
+A free optional course can by no means consist of a part of the propaedeutic phase or of the first year of any university or higher educational program.
+The examination board can exempt from this at the request of the student, if the specific course is closely connected to the bachelor's program of the student in question. - 4.
+By no means can a free optional course belong to a master's program. - 5.
+If prerequisits have been formulated for a specific course which a student wishes to include in his/her minor, he/she can only do so if these prerequisits have been met at the time one wishes to participate in that specific course.
+Furthermore, a number of courses is not accessible for other reasons.
+This has been indicated in the Electronic Study Guide (ESG).
+To this section belong in any case the research practicals, the bachelor's thesis and the skills courses. - The Program Director responsible for a specific bachelor's program may provide a list of recommended courses. - 7.
+At request, optional courses that do not belong to the compulsory program can be registered on the bachelor's certificate.
 For these optional courses paragraph 4 of this article applies as well.
-Taking additional optional subject does not require prior permission of the examining board.
-Prior permission is, however, necessary if courses are taken at a foreign university. - 7.
+Taking additional optional courses does not require prior permission of the examination board.
+Prior permission is, however, necessary if courses are taken at a foreign university. - 8.
 The School bares no responsibility for the actual admission to courses of other Schools or Universities.
-The student must find out for himself whether he will be admitted to the course in question. - 8.
-When choosing an optional course students must take into account that some courses will be offered at the same moment or that the examination of certain courses will take place at the same time.
+The student must find out for himself whether he will be admitted to the course in question. - When choosing an optional course students must take into account that some courses will be offered at the same moment or that the examination of certain courses will take place at the same time.
 Concerning this, the student must take responsibility him/herself.